vbe0201/google-ctf-2020/hardware/avr/README.md

 What we learn from here is that in AVR, a status bit `I` exists, which globally controls the interrupt delivery.
-With the `cli()` function or the `CLI` instruction in assembly, we can prevent interrupt delivery whereas `sei()` or the `SEI` instruction turn on active interrupt delivery.
+With the `cli()` function or the `CLI` instruction in assembly, we can prevent interrupt delivery whereas `sei()` or the `SEI` instruction turns on active interrupt delivery.

 ```c
     while (1) {